apigee/apigee-ios-sdk/README.md

 Technical Details
 -----------------
-- The majority of the Objective-C classes make use of ARC (iOS 4.3 and newer)
+- The majority of the Objective-C classes make use of ARC.
+This framework is targeted for iOS 5.0 and newer.

 Building From Source